ad1mt/RobocopyWin/README.md

-RobocopyWin provies an easy GUI front-end to the Robocopy command that comes with Windows.
+RobocopyWin provides an easy GUI front-end to the Robocopy command that comes with Windows.

 Robocopy is a command-line file backup/copy utility that comes with Windows.